 The multi-sport campus will be named in honor of Doug Kimmelman's wife, Carol, a member of the 1983 national champion USC women’s tennis team and longtime educator in South Los Angeles who believed in the transformative power of sport for young people.
 A mother of four, Kimmelman passed away in 2017 from ovarian cancer, and her husband and children envisioned the project as a tangible reminder of the legacy she built and lives she touched in the area, which also includes the traditionally underserved communities of Compton, Watts and Inglewood.

 In a statement, Doug Kimmelman said: “At a time when we’re having an important national conversation about deep-seated inequities and a history of underinvestment in communities of color, we have a project that is ready to give underserved children the quality education, resources and opportunities they need to prepare for college and life."

-The project has been designed and approved for development by the County Board of Supervisors under the leadership of Supervisor Mark Ridley-Thomas.
+The project has been designed and approved for development by the County Board of Supervisors.
 Construction is expected to begin by the end of this year, which will allow the facilities to begin serving young people and families in 2021.

 A focal point of the new complex is the learning center, which will be overseen by the TGR Foundation, and offer STEM (science, technology, engineering, math) programs that will complement the curriculum at area public schools.
 The initial phase of development will include the construction of this 25,000 square-foot center, and the 40-court tennis facility.
 Future phases of the project will include the opening of several full-size soccer fields and other athletic facilities, such as basketball courts, track and field, and fitness and play areas for community use.